junxit/us-congress-code/title-16/chapter-1/sec-441c.md

 ### References in Text

-The Act of August 25, 1916, entitled “An Act to establish a National Park Service, and for other purposes”, referred to in text, is act Aug.
+The Act of August 25, 1916, entitled “An Act to establish a National Park Service, and for other purposes”, as amended by the Act of June 2, 1920 (Forty-first United States Statutes at Large, page 732), referred to in text, is act Aug.
 25, 1916, ch.
 408, 39 Stat.
-535, known as the National Park Service Organic Act, which enacted sections 1, 2, 3, and 4 of this title, amended sections 22 and 43 of this title and section 1457 of Title 43, Public Lands, and enacted provisions set out as a note under section 1 of this title.
-Sections 1 to 4 of the Act were repealed and restated as section 1865(a) of Title 18, Crimes and Criminal Procedure, and section 100101(a), chapter 1003, and sections 100751(a), 100752, 100753, and 102101 of Title 54, National Park Service and Related Programs, by Pub.
+535, as amended by act June 2, 1920, ch.
+218, § 5, 41 Stat.
+732. The act Aug.
+25, 1916, known as the National Park Service Organic Act, enacted sections 1, 2, 3, and 4 of this title and provisions set out as a note under section 100101 of Title 54, National Park Service and Related Programs.
+Sections 1 to 4 of the Act were repealed and restated as section 1865(a) of Title 18, Crimes and Criminal Procedure, and section 100101(a), chapter 1003, and sections 100751(a), 100752, 100753, and 102101 of Title 54 by Pub.
 L. 113–287, §§ 3, 4(a)(1), 7, Dec.
 19, 2014, 128 Stat.
 3094, 3260, 3272.
 For complete classification of this Act to the Code, see Tables.
 For disposition of former sections of this title, see Disposition Table preceding section 100101 of Title 54.

 ### Change of Name